Keeping Control – Starvision Photography’s Experience with GotPhoto

-Starvision Photography started using GotPhoto two years ago and have grown rapidly since then.
+Starvision Photography started using GotPhoto in 2017 and has grown rapidly since then.
 We caught up with photographer and co-director Alec Malbon to see how GotPhoto fits into the Nottinghamshire-based business.

 Alec Malbon has been working in school photography for 12 years, and his production-based background means he lends a smart business eye to his company.
 Together with co-director Andrew Robinson, Starvision Photography are keen on keeping control of their workflow and being sure they can deliver the best quality possible to their clients.
 After being recommended to try GotPhoto by two other colleagues in the industry, Alec decided to try our system for himself.